breax1/whatshapp-auto-message-bot/README.md

-# whatshapp-auto-message-bot
-Whatsapp Auto Message Bot is an automated messaging on WhatsApp.
-With features like bulk messages, it simplifies communication and saves time.

-WhatsApp Bot for Sending Bulk Automated Messages using Excel Data

-This project is a WhatsApp bot designed to send bulk automated messages to contacts using data extracted from an Excel file.
-It utilizes the WhatsApp API and Python programming language to automate the process of sending messages.

-Prerequisites
+WhatsApp Automation Scripts
+These scripts automate the process of sending messages and images to multiple WhatsApp numbers using Selenium and Python.

+Requirements
-Python 3.6 or higher
+Python 3.x
 Selenium library
-ChromeDriver
-Setup
+pandas library
+pyautogui library
+Chrome web browser
+Chromedriver
+Installation
-Clone this repository to your local machine.
+Clone the repository or download the files to your local machine.

-Install the required Python packages using the following command: pip install selenium
+Install the required Python libraries using pip:
+Copy code
+pip install selenium pandas pyautogui

-Download the appropriate ChromeDriver version for your Chrome browser from the official ChromeDriver website (https://sites.google.com/a/chromium.org/chromedriver/downloads).
-Make sure to place the ChromeDriver executable in the same directory as the bot script.
+Download the appropriate Chromedriver version for your Chrome browser from here.
+Make sure to place the Chromedriver executable in the same directory as the scripts.

-Prepare your Excel data file with the phone numbers and corresponding messages.
-The file should be in .xlsx format, with the phone numbers in one column and the messages in another.
+Usage
+AutomatedMessageApp.py
+Create an Excel file named yourexcelfiles.xlsx with a column named "numara" containing the phone numbers you want to send messages to.
+Open message.txt and provide the message content in the following format: css
+Copy code
+message=Your message content here. image_path=Path/to/your/image.png
+Replace Your message content here with your actual message and Path/to/your/image.png with the path to the image you want to send (optional).
+Run the script automatedmessageapp.py using the following command:
+Copy code
+python automatedmessageapp.py
+Follow the instructions in the terminal to open WhatsApp Web and press ENTER to start sending messages.
+The script will iterate through the phone numbers, send the message, and update the Excel file with the processing status and time.
+NumberCheckApp.py
+Create an Excel file named yourexcelfiles.xlsx with a column named "numara" containing the phone numbers you want to check on WhatsApp.
+Run the script numbercheckapp.py using the following command:
+Copy code
+python numbercheckapp.py
+Follow the instructions in the terminal to open WhatsApp Web and press ENTER to start checking numbers.
+The script will iterate through the phone numbers, check if they can be used on WhatsApp, and update the Excel file with the processing status and time.
+FragmentedMessageApp.py
+Create an Excel file named yourexcelfiles.xlsx with a column named "numara" containing the phone numbers you want to send messages to.

-Update the config.py file with your WhatsApp account credentials and the path to your Excel data file.
+Modify the message parts (e.g., message_part_1, message_part_2, etc.) and the image path (e.g., image_pathdata) in the script according to your requirements.

-Run the bot script using the following command: python whatsapp_bot.py
+Run the script fragmentedmessageapp.py using the following command:

-The bot will launch a Chrome browser and prompt you to scan the QR code with your WhatsApp account.
-Once authenticated, it will start sending automated messages to the contacts listed in the Excel file.

-Sit back and let the bot do the work!
-It will automatically send messages one by one to the specified contacts.

-Important Note
-Please ensure that you use this bot responsibly and in compliance with WhatsApp's terms of service.
-Misuse or spamming can lead to your account being banned by WhatsApp.
+Copy code
+python fragmentedmessageapp.py
+Follow the instructions in the terminal to open WhatsApp Web and press ENTER to start sending fragmented messages.
+The script will iterate through the phone numbers, send the fragmented message, and update the Excel file with the processing status and time.
+Notes
+Make sure to have a stable internet connection while running the scripts.
+The scripts are provided as examples and may require modifications based on your specific use case.
+Feel free to modify and customize the scripts according to your needs.
+Happy automating!

+Note: Remember to update the README file with any additional instructions or changes specific to your programs.